ekscrypto/SwiftEmailValidator/README.md

 # SwiftEmailValidator

-A Swift implementation of an international email address syntax validator based on RFC5321 & RFC5322.
+A Swift implementation of an international email address syntax validator based on RFC822, RFC2047, RFC5321, RFC5322, and RFC6531.
 Since email addresses are local @ remote the validator also includes IPAddressSyntaxValidator and EmailHostSyntaxValidator classes.
 This Swift Package does not require an Internet connection at runtime and is entirely self contained.

+Note: Due to the high number of entries in the Public Suffix list, you may want to pre-load on a background thread the PublicSuffixRulesRegistry.rules prior to using EmailSyntaxValidator or EmailHostSyntaxValidator.

 ## Public Suffix List (regular updates required)